 Picture this.
 Soaring white limestone cliffs carved uniquely by the elements.
 The blue waters of the Mediterranean slipping down the narrow inlets between the cliffs.

-The Massif des Calanques are an exceptional, rugged terrain positioned between Marseille and Cassis.
+The Massif des Calanques is an exceptional, rugged terrain positioned between Marseille and Cassis.
 One of the best ways to experience the Calanques is to take a boat tour from Marseille, Cassis, or la Ciotat.
 During peak season, the guided boat tours leave regularly, taking you across the sparkling salty water and past the towering cliffs and inlets.
 The vista is remarkable.

 Another way to see the Calanques is by kayaking or hiking.
 It is highly recommended to take a guided kayaking tour.
 The hiking trails are rugged, so it is best to wear hiking boots or solid footwear.
 The views are spectacular from the top of the cliffs, and the opportunity to swim and picnic along the inlets is unforgettable.
+As you can see, Aix-en-Provence offers a lot of things that you can do.

 Pro Tip: The hiking trails are usually closed to the public in the summer due to the risk of forest fires in the intense dry heat.
 I hiked from Cassis in the third week of June and the trails were still open.